-As most parents know, a child can be emotional or strong-willed.
-But if a child has frequent temper tantrums and consistently refuses to follow requests, he or she may have a deeper problem.
-Defiance and aggressiveness that do not respond to discipline or redirection, and take place both at home and at school, could be a sign of oppositional defiant disorder (ODD).
+As many parents know, a child can be argumentative or strong-willed when a limit is set.
+Preschoolers, for example, commonly exhibit temper tantrums when they are asked to stop playing with a favorite toy or get ready for bed.
+But if a child has frequent temper tantrums and consistently refuses to follow requests day after day, he or she may have a deeper problem.
+Defiance and aggressiveness that repeatedly impacts family, social, or school activities, could be a sign of oppositional defiant disorder (ODD).

 What causes oppositional defiant disorder?

 Children with ODD may refuse to follow commands or requests made by parents, teachers or other adults.
 They may also overreact to life events.
 They frequently fail to take responsibility for their actions, and at times show little remorse.
-ODD is commonly linked with these behaviors:
+Signs and symptoms of ODD are commonly linked with these behaviors:

 - Is often angry or easily annoyed

 - Blaming others for mistakes or misbehavior, even when caught in the act

 - Being resentful, spiteful or vindictive

 - Being aggressive toward peers, and angry or disruptive toward adults.